nhsbsa/nhsbsa-digital-playbook/src/design/index.md

 ### Example

-A good example of how Content Design can help can be found in the Manage your service (MYS) portal.
+A good example of how content design can help can be found in the Manage your service (MYS) portal.

 **Original content**:

-How many eligible people aged 65 and over, including those becoming age 65 by 31st March 2021, has the pharmacy vaccinated between 1st September 2020 and 31st January 2021?
+> How many eligible people aged 65 and over, including those becoming age 65 by 31st March 2021, has the pharmacy vaccinated between 1st September 2020 and 31st January 2021?

 **Revised content**:

-Anyone aged 65 or over by 31 March 2021 is eligible for a flu vaccine.
+> Anyone aged 65 or over by 31 March 2021 is eligible for a flu vaccine.
+>

-How many eligible people did the pharmacy vaccinate between 1 September 2020 and 31 January 2021?
+> How many eligible people did the pharmacy vaccinate between 1 September 2020 and 31 January 2021?